Understanding Cold Agglutinin Disease: Symptoms, Causes, and Treatment Options

 Diagnosing Cold Agglutinin Disease

 If your doctor suspects you have CAD, they will order blood tests to confirm the diagnosis.
 A complete blood count (CBC) can reveal signs of anemia, such as lower numbers of red blood cells and a larger-than-normal number of new red blood cells.
+Other tests can confirm the presence of hemolysis.
 A direct antiglobulin test (Coombs test) can detect higher-than-normal levels of cold agglutinins, the antibodies responsible for destroying red blood cells.

 Treatment Options for Cold Agglutinin Disease